alanrubin/javascript-interview-project/README.md

 ## Bootstrapping the project
 Up to you, we recommend [create-react-app](https://github.com/facebook/create-react-app).

+## Submitting the solution
+Copy this repository to a repository on your name and add the solution there.
+It should be clear how to build and run the project locally.

 ## Bonus (not a must)
 * Use ES6 syntax including arrow functions, destructuring and async/await
 * Adding a spinner when information is loading